BelindaWillis001/COMP642_OOP_Python/README.md

 Make the age a parameter and pass in the age - instead of hard coding the age into the code - makes the selection criteria more general
 Now we can count the number of old students - making it more general by passing anAge as a parameter; Added the SPeak method to the student class
-New py - Lincoln Pizza House - lots of classes and some orders Added dunder method to elevator py to print current floor added another list to myStudents.py
+02/08 New py - Lincoln Pizza House - lots of classes and some orders 03/08 Added dunder method to elevator py to print current floor 3/08 added another list to myStudents.py
+4/08 added criteria to elevator to restrict to six floors and stop current floor being selected